microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 section: tree
 ---

-Metadata can now be associated with Node Schema
+Metadata can be associated with Node Schema

 Users of TreeView can now specify metadata when creating Node Schema via the experimental (alpha) `withMetadata` function.
 This metadata may include system-understood properties like `description`.